YeoLab/skipper/README.md

 Providing an absolute path to the GitHub repository `REPO_DIR` will help Snakemake find resources regardless of the directory where Skipper is run.

+Internal to the Yeo lab, setting the `REPO_DIR` to `/projects/ps-yeolab3/eboyle/encode/pipeline/github/yeo` will save time on preprocessing annotation files (check the annotation folder for HepG2, K562, or HEK293T.
+More annotations are available at `/projects/ps-yeolab4/software/skipper/1.0.0/bin/skipper/annotations/`).

 Numerous resources must be entered in the `Skipper_config.py` file.
 | Resource      | Description |
 | ----------- | ----------- |